jcguu95/mal/impls/python-compile/readme.md

 This project is a fork of an earlier version of the official `python3` implementation, with additional enhancements to include a compiler.
 As a result, it achieves performance approximately **16** times faster than the original interpreter.
+It has been officially recognized and included on the MAL project's README page.
 The source code for this implementation is located in `./impls/python-compile/`.

 ## Examples